top of page

 If you’re a middle school student interested in expanding your learning beyond the classroom, consider applying for an enrichment program to complement your academics!

 Enrichment programs offer an immersive experience that goes beyond the traditional classroom setting, allowing you to delve deeper into subjects you are passionate about.
 They tackle topics usually not covered by your school curriculum, and the method of teaching can include workshops and hands-on activities.
+Note that the following information is based on the most recent program, with dates subject to change but generally similar from year to year.

 You can enroll in an enrichment program that covers subjects ranging from STEM subjects and environmental studies to international affairs and entrepreneurship, catering to diverse interests and passions.
 Here's a curated list of 10 enrichment programs for middle school students worth exploring: